-Foteini Dimirouli is Career Development Fellow in English and Outreach Fellow at Keble College.
+Foteini Dimirouli is a Research Fellow in English and Access Fellow at Keble College.
 Her position combines research in the areas of English and Comparative Literature with an active role in setting targets and leading events aimed to increase participation for students from all backgrounds at Oxford University.

 In her research Foteini focuses on English and Greek literature of the twentieth century in comparison.
 Her key topics of interest include transnational literary dialogue, the workings of the cultural field, and the process of canon formation.
 Her monograph (under contract with OUP) explores the critical and literary contributions of E M Forster, Lawrence Durrell, W H Auden, Joseph Brodsky, Stephen Spender, and James Merrill, to the poet C P Cavafy’s international acclaim.
 This book draws on authors’ published works and on original archival material; it also leans, for its conceptual framework, on Pierre Bourdieu’s theorisation of the production of literary value.
 Foteini also takes an active interest in: E M Forster’s work relating to interwar Alexandria; Anglophone cultural journals and their political function; the constitution of the cultural and literary field in Greece during the period of the dictatorship.
 She is involved in undergraduate admissions and interviews for English at Keble.